Sitecore/docker-images/.github/ISSUE_TEMPLATE.md

     ```text
     ...
-    ```text
+    ```

 - Are you running inside a virtualized Windows machine or physical:
 - ...

 ## Steps to reproduce the behavior